affinitydb/doc/strengths.md

 in an object between systems is sufficient for this kind of interoperability.

 ##Self-descriptiveness
-Objects in Affinity are naturally serializable as dictionaries that fully describe their full contents.
+Objects in Affinity are naturally serializable as dictionaries that fully describe their contents.
 Therefore, it's trivial to export or transport objects.

 ##Data before structure (a two-step modeling process)